SylviaOne/Repo-hub/README.md

-## Why does Superman get invited to dinners?
-Because he is a Supperhero.
+## Why is there always a gate around cemeteries?
+Because people are always dying to get in.